What is kombucha? Kombucha is naturally fermented tea.

 What is floating in my kombucha?
 Kombucha is a living beverage that is always fermenting.
 Over time, you may see spent yeast or a baby SCOBY in your bottle.
-They are both signs of a healthy raw kombucha!
+They are both signs of a healthy raw living kombucha!
 You can either filter them out or drink them.
 To each, his own.

 Do you add probiotics to your kombucha?
 No. We do not add probiotic strains to our kombucha.
-The healthy acids in our kombucha are a result of the fermentation process.
+The healthy acids in our kombucha are a result of the natural fermentation process.